FdelMazo/kodi-dvd-screensaver/README.md

 ---

-Just download the latest zip from the [releases](https://github.com/FdelMazo/kodi-dvd-screensaver/releases/) page and then going to the "Install add-on from zip file"
+Just download the latest zip from the [releases](https://github.com/FdelMazo/kodi-dvd-screensaver/releases/) page and then go to the "Install add-on from zip file"

 Originally by [Evolve Ecosytem](https://forum.kodi.tv/showthread.php?tid=344274), forked by me to support colors, speed, etc.